Skip to main content

 • Manuth, Volker.
 “Minerva in Her Study.”
 In Rembrandt and the Dutch Golden Age.
 Edited by Ildikó Ember, 364–65, no. 99.
 Exh. cat.
 Budapest, Szépművészeti Múzeum.
 Budapest, 2014.

 • Van de Wetering, Ernst.
 A Corpus of Rembrandt Paintings.
 Vol. 6, Rembrandt’s Paintings Revisited: A Complete Survey.
 With the collaboration of Carin van Nes.
-Edited and translated by Murry Pearson.
+Edited and translated by Murray Pearson.
 Stichting Foundation Rembrandt Research Project.
 Dordrecht, 2015, 229, 550, no. 139.

 • Surh, Dominique.
 “Minerva in Her Study.”
 In Masterpieces of The Leiden Collection: The Age of Rembrandt.
 Edited by Blaise Ducos and Dominique Surh, 24, no. 2.
 Exh. cat.
 Paris, Musée du Louvre.
 Paris, 2017.